Find out more about accessibility at the museum.

-The third route is the stepped route up the stairs to the central door which is not power assisted.
+- A stepped route up the front stairs to the power assisted doors.

-Inside the Museum there are lifts and stairs providing access to all floors.
+Inside the museum you'll find lifts and stairs providing access to all floors.
 All lifts have voice announcers and Braille indicators.
-The Museum is spread out across the ground floor and first floor.
-The GNM library can be found on the 2nd floor in the rear part of the building.
+The museum is spread out across the ground floor and first floor.
+You'll find the Great North Museum: Hancock Library on the 2nd floor in the rear part of the building.
 This also has lift access.

 All floors have level access.
 Stairs have raised tactile indicators on the underside of the handrails.
 Stairs also have contrasting nosings.

-Large print orientations maps for the Museum are available on request at the Reception Desk.
-These can also be requested in advance of your visit.
+Large print orientations maps for the museum are available on request at the Reception Desk.
+You can also request these in advance of your visit.

 Borrowing a wheelchair